utdata/rwd-mastery-assignments/school-ratings/rubric-gs.md

 You should now have a table that shows the number of schools that got each rating.

-However, we need to filter out the non-traditional schools that received an Alternate rating, like juvenile detention centers and the like.
+However, you need to filter out the non-traditional schools that received an Alternate rating, like juvenile detention centers and the like.
 Look through the data dictionary to find the column that notes if a school was "Rated under AEA Procedures".

 - Use Filters to NOT include schools "Rated under AEA Procedures".

 You'll see that there are still schools that did not receive a rating for whatever reason.
-We want to remove those as well and retain only "Met Standard" and "Improvement Required".
+For this story, you want to remove those as well and retain only "Met Standard" and "Improvement Required".
+We are only comparing stories that are rated under the regular state standards.

 - Use Filters to remove the other values.